freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-grid/66ed8fedf45ce3ece4053eb3.md

 ---

-Outline of a grid element.
+Outlines of a grid element.

 ---

-Lines alog which grid columns and rows are created.
+Lines along which grid columns and rows are created.

 #### --answer--